GottfriedCP/Rawinala-web-django/README.md

 [Rawinala](https://www.rawinala.org) is one of MDVI (Multiple Disability and Visual Impairment) school recognized throughout Indonesia for helping students with multiple disabilities such as mental retardation, physical and multiple disabilities, visual impairment, development disorder, and hearing impairment.

+(on 16 March 2019, the website has undergone major overhaul)

 ## Technical details

 The website is built using Django Framework and Bootstrap front-end.
 It has several features, such as:
 - a 'Contact us' form,
 - blog,
-- newsletter subscription (mailgun api),
+- newsletter subscription,
-- and obviously, the admin page.
+- etc.

-It also relies on various third party plugins and libraries, such as ckeditor, sharethis, etc. The source code is published here on GitHub as reference for others who want to build similar website for social organization.
+It also relies on various third party plugins and libraries, such as summernote, sharethis, etc. The source code is published here on GitHub as reference for others who want to build similar website for social organization.

 ## Contributing